sqlxpert/lights-off-aws/README.md

   <summary>View scheduled stack update details</summary>

-Lights Off can delete and recreate all kinds of expensive AWS infrastructure in your own CloudFormation stacks, based on cron-style schedules in stack tags.
+Lights Off can delete and recreate all kinds of expensive AWS infrastructure in your own CloudFormation stacks, based on cron schedules in stack tags.

 Deleting AWS Client VPN resources overnight, while developers are asleep, is a sample use case.
 See